-The majority of the Business Support staff is female.
+Negative Impact The majority of the Business Support staff is female.
 Should any redundancies be required, the correct HR procedures will be followed to ensure that the process is fair and transparent.
+Neutral Impact Issues or Opportunities that may need to be addressed Community Cohesion If it is relevant to your area you should also consider the impact on community cohesion.

-Directorate / Service Area Officer undertaking the assessment CFA / Learning / CCS Name: Richard Ware Service / Document / Function being assessed Review Traded Units a and Traded Activity Job Title: Head of Service Business Plan Proposal Number (if relevant) A/R.6.610 Contact details: Richard.ware@cambridgeshire.gov.uk Aims and Objectives of Service / Document / Function
+Directorate / Service Area Officer undertaking the assessment CFA / Learning / CCS Service / Document / Function being assessed Name: Richard Ware Business Plan Proposal Number (if relevant) A/R.6.610 Contact details: Richard.ware@cambridgeshire.gov.uk e.g. Council officers, partners, service users and community representatives.